 (b) the Company is not entitled to any compensation or damages in respect thereof.

-[Section 14 inserted by No. 54 of 1964 s.
+[Section 14 inserted: No. 54 of 1964 s.
 2.]

 The Schedule

 [s.
 3]

 THIS AGREEMENT under seal made the Second day of September One thousand nine hundred and sixty BETWEEN THE HONOURABLE DAVID BRAND M.L.A.
 Premier and Treasurer of the State of Western Australia acting for and on behalf of the said State and its Instrumentalities (hereinafter referred to as “the State”) of the first part THE CITY OF PERTH a body corporate by that name pursuant to the provisions of the City of Perth Act 1914 having its office situate at 207 Murray Street Perth in the State of Western Australia (hereinafter with its successors referred to as “the Council”) of the second part CHEVRON-HILTON HOTELS LIMITED a company duly incorporated under the provisions of the Companies Acts of Victoria having its registered office in the State of Victoria at 34 Queens Road Melbourne and its registered office in the State of Western Australia at 20 Howard Street Perth (hereinafter with its successors and permitted assigns referred to as “the Company”) of the third part AND THE STATE GOVERNMENT INSURANCE OFFICE a body corporate pursuant to the provisions of the State Government Insurance Office Act 1938-1958 having its principal place of business at 184 Saint George’s Terrace Perth in the State of Western Australia of the fourth part.